GET TO KNOW JESUS

 Now that you have prayed to know Jesus personally, the Bible teaches the next step in our walk with God is called water baptism.
 Water baptism is a biblical ordinance given to us by our Lord Jesus Christ.
 The word “baptism” comes from the Greek word BAPTIZO which means to plunge into or submerge.
-It’s an action that means to be totally submersed in water.
+It’s an action that means to be totally submerged in water.

-Baptism isn’t what saves us, but rather it’s an outward expression showing that our old life has been buried with Christ as we are submersed in the water.
+Baptism isn’t what saves us, but rather it’s an outward expression showing that our old life has been buried with Christ as we are submerged in the water.
 As we come up from the water, we show that we are raised with Him into a new life.
 Baptism expresses outwardly what we have received within and is therefore a defining moment in our faith.

 YOUR NEW LIFE IN CHRIST